authelia/authelia/docs/configuration/session.md

 ## Loading a password from a secret instead of inside the configuration

 Password can also be defined using a [secret](../secrets.md).

+## Redis Sentinel

+When using Redis Sentinel, the host specified in the main redis section is added (it will be the first node) to the nodes in the high availability section.
+This however is optional.